The square peg challenge

 Evaluation

-The winning design will be the optical sytem with the highest efficiency, as calculated in the submission portal.
+The winning design will be the optical system with the highest efficiency, as calculated in the submission portal.
 However, the committee may also choose to highlight other designs with interesting features or creative solutions.
 You can submit multiple designs to the competition if you want to explore different approaches.

 Instructions